-- 1. Review baseline data on selected measures, - 2.
-Set 1 target for growth on a selected measure (or performance on a selected measure when growth is not feasible to assess or performance is already high) - 3.
-By March 15, administer surveys to relevant stakeholders - 4.
+1. Review baseline data on selected measures,

+- 2. Set 1 target for growth on a selected measure (or performance on a selected measure when growth is not feasible to assess or performance is already high) - 3.
+By May, collect data from relevant stakeholders - 4.
 Aggregate data and determine whether the administrator achieved the established target - 5.
 Assign a rating, using this scale:

-Exemplary (4) Proficient (3) Developing (2) Below Standard (1) Exceeded target Met target Made progress but Made little or no did not meet target progress against target
+Exemplary (4) Effective (3) Developing (2) Below Standard (1) Exceeded target Met target Made progress but Made little or no did not meet target progress against target